The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 A classic African-American holiday dessert

-But yeah, I don’t remember any of my black neighbors, family members, or friends of family who didn’t know how to put their foot in it (which means make it good, lol).
-Some of us have a family recipe that’s been past down for generations
+Sweet potato pie is sort of a black thing now!
+I don’t remember any of my black neighbors, family members, or friends of the family who didn’t know how to put their foot in it (which means make it good, lol).

-And even without a recipe, it’s just one of them foods like Macaroni and cheese or fried chicken that most black folks know how to make pretty good and have mastered from watching our parents cook it so much.
+Like macaroni and cheese or fried chicken, which most black folks know how to make pretty well and have mastered, this comes from watching our parents cook it so much over the years.

 Sweet potatoes vs Yams

-Let me explain the differences below and then I’ll get into why some people think they’re the same.
+I spoke about the differences between yams and sweet potatoes under my Candied Sweet Potatoes Recipe.
+Let me explain the differences below, and then I’ll explain why some people think they’re the same.

-• The shape: Sweet potatoes typically have thick centers and taper off in size with pointy smaller ends while Yams are more like a cylinder, long and relatively even in size from top to bottom with circular ends.
+• The shape: Sweet potatoes typically have thick centers and taper off in size with pointy smaller ends, while Yams are more like a cylinder, long and relatively even in size from top to bottom with circular ends.

 • Skin color: Sweet potatoes are always orange in color, while Yams are always brown.

-• Skin texture: The skin on a sweet potato is thin and smooth while the skin of a Yam is rough, and sometimes like the texture of a tree bark.
+• Skin texture: The skin on a sweet potato is thin and smooth, while the skin of a Yam is rough and sometimes like the texture of a tree bark.

-• The flesh: The flesh of sweet potatoes comes in a variety of different colors; most commonly orange, but also white, and purple – the flesh of a Yam is always white.
+• The flesh: The flesh of sweet potatoes comes in a variety of different colors, most commonly orange, but also white and purple – the flesh of a Yam is always white.

 • The taste: Sweet potatoes are moist and SWEET, and Yams are dry and starchy.